LionWeb-io/specification/new-readme/readme-new.md

 * JetBrains Projectional Web Editor (Alex) [short description, URL]
 * [StarLasu](https://github.com/Strumenta/starlasu) by Strumenta.
 It is a set of libraries to define and work with ASTs in Kotlin, Java, Python, TypeScript.
 They have been used in production for years
 * Markus' [vision paper](http://voelter.de/data/pub/APlatformForSystemsAndBusinessModeling.pdf).
+* [MPS](http://jetbrains.com/mps/) itself; it should also be integratable into LIonWeb-based systems.

 These tools are independent and do not provide out-of-the-box interoperability.
 This is unfortunate because
 * None of them provides everything that's needed for an LWB in the cloud